Filecoin FAQ

-Filecoin is a protocol that provides core primitives enabling a truly trustless decentralized storage network.
-These primitives and features include cryptographic storage proofs (that are publicly verifiable so you can trust that when a miner says they're storing your data, they actually are), cryptoeconomic mechanisms (see our recent description of Filecoin's cryptoeconomics here), and a public blockchain.
-Filecoin provides these primitives to solve the really hard problem of creating a truly trustless decentralized storage network.
+Filecoin is a protocol that provides core primitives, enabling a truly trustless decentralized storage network.
+These primitives and features include publicly verifiable cryptographic storage proofs, crypto-economic mechanisms (opens new window), and a public blockchain.
+Filecoin provides these primitives to solve the really hard problem of creating a trustless decentralized storage network.

-On top of the core Filecoin protocol, there are a number of "layer 2 solutions" -- many incorporating IPFS -- that enable a broad array of use cases and applications.
-These solutions include Powergate, Textile Hub, and more.
-Using these solutions, any use case that can be built on top of IPFS can also be built on Filecoin.
+On top of the core Filecoin protocol, there are a number of layer 2 solutions that enable a broad array of use cases and applications, many of which also use IPFS (opens new window).
+These solutions include Powergate (opens new window), Textile Hub (opens new window), and more.
+Using these solutions, any use case that can be built on top of IPFS can also be built on Filecoin!

 Some of the primary areas for development expected on Filecoin around mainnet launch are:

-- Additional developer tools and layer 2 solutions/libraries that strengthen Filecoin as a developer platform and ecosystem
+- Additional developer tools and layer-2 solutions and libraries that strengthen Filecoin as a developer platform and ecosystem.

-- Financial tools and services on Filecoin, e.g. wallets, signing libraries, and more
+- Financial tools and services on Filecoin, like wallets, signing libraries, and more.

-- Beginnings of verified storage solutions -- applications that use Filecoin's publicly verifiable cryptographic proofs in order to provide trustless and timestamped guarantees of storage to their users
+- Applications that use Filecoin's publicly verifiable cryptographic proofs in order to provide trustless and timestamped guarantees of storage to their users.

-Several existing websites support file downloads entirely through ads.
-All of those types of websites could be easily replaced with a Filecoin incentivized retrieval setup, paying small amounts of FIL (Filecoin tokens) directly for whatever files you were hoping to download (e.g. trying to download mods for games).
-Several large datasets are hosted through Amazon's "pay per download" S3 buckets, which Filecoin retrieval could also easily augment or replace.
+Most websites and apps make money by displaying ads.
+This type of income-model could be replaced with a Filecoin incentivized retrieval setup, where users pay small amounts of FIL for whatever files they're hoping to download.
+Several large datasets are hosted through Amazon's pay per download S3 buckets, which Filecoin retrieval could also easily augment or replace.

 # How will Filecoin attract developers to use Filecoin for storage?

-It's going to require a pretty major shift in how we think about the internet.
-But at the same time, it is a very exciting shift, and things are heading that way (slowly) in general.
-Browser vendors and major tech companies are getting more into decentralized tech and crypto (see Brave, Opera, and Firefox's dWeb experiments).
+It's going to require a major shift in how we think about the internet.
+At the same time, it is a very exciting shift, and things are slowly heading that way.
+Browser vendors like Brave, Opera, and Firefox are investing into decentralized infrastructure.

 # How expensive will Filecoin storage be at launch?

-As Filecoin is a free market, the price will be determined by a number of variables related to the supply and demand for storage, so it’s difficult to predict before launch.
-However, a few design elements of the network helps support inexpensive storage, especially initially.
+As Filecoin is a free market, the price will be determined by a number of variables related to the supply and demand for storage.
+It's difficult to predict before launch.
+However, a few design elements of the network helps support inexpensive storage.

 Along with revenue from active storage deals, Storage Miners receive block rewards, where the expected value of winning a given block reward is proportional to the amount of storage they have on the network.
 These block rewards are weighted heavily towards the early days of the network (with the frequency of block rewards exponentially decaying over time).
-As a result, Storage Miners are relatively incentivized to charge less for storage to win more deals, which would increase their expected block reward - and this is especially true in the early days.
+As a result, Storage Miners are relatively incentivized to charge less for storage to win more deals, which would increase their expected block reward.

 # What happens to the existing content on IPFS once Filecoin launches?
 What if nodes continue to host content for free and undermine the Filecoin incentive layer?